BlakeRhodes/NeoArcadia/adventures/Heretics-of-Linus/A-Theoretical-Disagreement.md

 Both sides acknowledge that the Principle of Incompleteness require that both approaches should be attempted, with successes shared between the two.

-Build 2 structures of your choice in Linusopolis
+Build 2 structures of your choice in Linusopolis, Party Completes Quest: Unifiers of the Faith

 ## Impasse